Sisow/plg-magento2/README.md

 This plug-in will install all the Sisow payment methods to  your Magento installation.

-For more information about the payment methods visit our website https://www.sisow.nl/betaalmethoden/ (dutch only).
+For more information about the payment methods visit our website https://www.sisow.nl/betaalmethoden/ (Dutch) or https://www.sisow.nl/en/all-payment-methods-possible-at-sisow/ (English).

 ## Getting Started